 The co-conspirator

-His relationship with the Dodgers started in 1964, and he performed surgery on his first player that year — removing a bone chip from Dodgers pitcher Johnny Podres.
-He and Dr. Robert Kerlan, one of his medical teachers, founded the Kerlan-Jobe Orthopedic Clinic in ’65 and one of their major focus patients was Sandy Koufax, and trying to figure out how to deal with his arthritic left elbow.
+His relationship with the Dodgers started in 1964, and his first surgeries that year included removing a bone chip from Dodgers pitcher Johnny Podres.
+He and Dr. Robert Kerlan, one of his medical teachers, founded the Kerlan-Jobe Orthopedic Clinic in ’65.

 “Sandy Koufax teases me, or did one time,” Jobe said once.
 “He said, ‘Why weren’t you smart enough to come up with that 10 years before and I think it could be called the Koufax operation?’”

-Koufax’s career ended at 30 due to an elbow injury.
-Jobe believed later he could have tried this UCL surgery.
-Consider: Koufax pitched 12 years and won 165 games.
-John pitched 14 years and won 164 games following his return in 1976.
+Koufax’s career ended at age 30 due to an elbow issues, and Jobe said he believed later he could have tried UCL surgery.

-Jobe’s official capacity with the Dodgers’ medical staff started in ’68 and would last until 2008.
-His second most famous Dodger surgery: Repairing the right shoulder of Orel Hershiser in 1990 with another new procedure to repair cartilage damage and tighten the ligaments.
+Jobe’s official capacity on the Dodgers’ medical staff went from 1968 until 2008.
+His second most famous Dodger surgery was reconstructing the right shoulder of Orel Hershiser in 1990 with another new procedure to repair cartilage damage and tighten the ligaments.

-“If the Tommy John procedure remains the Mona Lisa of sports surgeries, as Times sportswriter Chris Dufresne once declared, then Jobe’s landmark 1990 operation to rebuild the right shoulder of then-Dodger Orel Hershiser could be enshrined down the hall in the Louvre,” it said in Jobe’s Los Angeles Times obituary.
+“If the Tommy John procedure remains the Mona Lisa of sports surgeries,” as Times sportswriter Chris Dufresne once declared, “then Jobe’s landmark 1990 operation to rebuild the right shoulder of then-Dodger Orel Hershiser could be enshrined down the hall in the Louvre.”
+The phrase was in Jobe’s Los Angeles Times obituary.

 “Twenty-six years, 288 wins and [an MLB-record] 188 no decisions,” John said when asked how the committee should value career longevity.
 “Your arm was in good shape, and you must be doing something right or you wouldn’t be going out there every five days.
 If I had a say, I would vote me in.
 But I don’t.”